PHT-Medic/documentation/pht_public_Documentation.md

 ### User Interface
 The user interface is the central control interface [pht-ui.personalhealthtrain.de](pht-ui.personalhealthtrain.de) to interact with the PHT.
-Its main tasks are to administrate stations and train proposals, but also to submit analysis and receive encrypted results.
+Its main tasks are the administration of stations and train proposals but also the submission of analysis-trains and consequentially receiving encrypted results.

 ### Train Proposal